 Just because an antivirus alone can’t protect you against cyberattacks doesn’t mean that you shouldn’t have it.
 In fact, it’s one of the most essential security tools you can have.
-An antivirus detects malware from a far off and can block or delete it before it infects most of your files.
+An antivirus detects malware from a far-off and can block or delete it before it infects most of your files.

 2. A VPN

 In addition to your anti-virus, having a VPN is a good way to protect your networks from attackers.
 VPNs encrypt all your data traffic and route it through third-party servers.
 This makes it harder for the snoopers to get hold of any useful data from your traffic, especially when using unsecured wi-fi.
-However, do you research before choosing a VPN and only go for quality providers.
+However, do your research before choosing a VPN and only go for quality providers.

 3. Vulnerability scanners